mottet/CECS406_San_Francisco/README.md

 ### Running

-To run the project, open a Terminal and do:
+To run the project, open a Terminal and type:

 `python -m SimpleHTTPServer 8888`

 Then, open `http://localhost:8888/` in Google Chrome (doesn't work with other browsers).

-### Screnshots
+### Screenshots

 ![](https://i.imgur.com/ggoPKlB.jpg)